tchoi8/thetree/README.md

 #for

 - for making knowledge accessible and to demystify technology
-- for empathetic communcation and affective learning
+- for empathetic communication and affective learning
 - for challenging the unjust social system and bring the unseen inequalities to light
 - for empowering the oppressed and the minority by introducing new tools and opportunities

 #with

-- artists, activists, technologists and grassroots organizations
+- collaborators: artists, activists, technologists and grassroots organizations
-- art, cultural, academic institutions and corporations
+- partners: art, cultural, academic institutions and corporations
-- collaboration, partnership, sponsorship with anyone who shares the vision

 ![](https://github.com/tchoi8/thetree/blob/master/Tree.jpg?raw=true =400x)

 ##Short term goal

-- What matters most?: Questions for advisors and community to identify the most critical issues from diverse perspectives
+- What matters most?: Questions for our community to identify the most critical issues in distribution of technology and knowledge.
-- Tech Tree Workshop : Digital literacy and computer programming workshop for everyone.
+- [Tech Tree Workshop](https://github.com/tchoi8/thetree/tree/master/techtreeworkshop) : Digital literacy and computer programming workshop for everyone.
-- Try and improve team structure for the researh group

 ##Long term goal

-- Non Profit Organization or Charitable Foundation to raise awareness and support structure for the cause
+- Non Profit Organization or Charitable Foundation to raise awareness and support for the cause
 - Partner with technology organization and digital literacy initiatives to provide learning opportunity
 - Develop and connect sustainable career opportunity for the community
 - Give grants through nomination and competition